wgslr/getting-started/README.md

 All scenarios are designed to work on a single machine running multiple docker containers.
 A machine with localy installed docker is recomended.
 If you want to use docker-machine with remote host running docker please read [here](here).

 In order to execute following scenarios please clone the [quickstart repository](https://github.com/onedata/quickstart).
 Each scenario directory coresponds to one of the described scenarios.
-In each directory you will find 2 files:
+In each directory you will find two files:
 - `run.sh`, which executes the scenario using docker-compose
 - `docker-compose.yml`, a docker-compose configuration file which specifies the scenario setup.